rtuhpc/hpc-manual/doc/hfss.md

-# Using ansysHFFS on the cluster
+# Using ansysED on the cluster

 ## Connecting to the desktop environment
 To launch ansys hfss you need to use x2go or a similar x11 forwarding program.
 Connect to the login node using the XFCE desktop environment setting in x2go.